Vladimir-csp/uwsm/README.md

 > changes, indicated by an exclamation point (e.g. `fix!: ...`, `chore!: ...`,
 > `feat!: ...`, etc.).

+> [!IMPORTANT]
+> Upcoming v0.19.0 consolidates various resources (config, environment, and
+> runtime files) into `uwsm` subdirs.
+Warnings will be issued for encountered old
+> paths, and v0.20.0 will drop them.
+Please migrate.
+> Also v0.19.0 will introduce automatic finalization mechanism.
+It will remove
+> the necessity to run `uwsm finalize` in compositors in some/lots of cases.

 > [!NOTE]
 > It is highly recommended to use
 > [dbus-broker](https://github.com/bus1/dbus-broker) as the D-Bus daemon